 Doctor of Philosophy , Deakin UNiversity , Australia; BEd (honours) , Edith Cowan University , Australia; BEd (Primary) , Monash Unversity , Australia

-As a philosopher, pedagogue, science and environmental sustainability educator and higher education academic leader Professor Malone has successfully developed and coordinated a number of undergraduate and postgraduate programs.
-She has done this by establishing cross-disciplinary units in the disciplines of STEM, environmental studies, arts, humanities and social sciences.
+As a philosopher, pedagogue, geographer, environmental sustainability educator and higher education academic leader Professor Malone has successfully developed and coordinated a number of undergraduate and postgraduate programs.
+She has done this by establishing cross-disciplinary units in the disciplines of environmental studies, the creative arts, environmental humanities, Indigenous studies, science and social sciences.
 She has a broad teaching profile including cross disciplinary studies in social ecology, science, sustainability, sociology, geography, and the arts.
-She utilizes a vital/new materialist theorizing in her teaching and research that seeks to break binaries and build alliances between the sciences and the social sciences.
+She utilizes a posthumanist, vital/new materialist theorizing in her teaching and research that seeks to break binaries and build alliances between the sciences and the social sciences.

 Environmental Education; Childhood Philosophy; science education; nature play; childhoodnature; Anthropocene; climate change; environmental sustainability

 Higher degrees by research